SoftwareAG/webmethods-api-control-plane/articles/documentation/README.md

 ### Logging and tracing

-API Control Plane logs are sent to the standard output (stdout) of the containers/pods and can be accessed with stardard docker / kubernetes tooling.
+API Control Plane logs are sent to the standard output (stdout) of the containers/pods and can be accessed with standard docker / kubernetes tooling.

 For debugging purposes, API Control Plane can be started in debug mode with open telemetry enabled.
 Instructions to set it up are available [here](../../deployment/docker/README.md#1-enabling-open-telemetry-using-jaeger).